 We also have significant receivables due from some of our merchants and agents, and may not recover these receivables in the event of such merchants' bankruptcy or otherwise.
-As of December 31, 2015, we had credit exposure to our agents of RUB 1,704 million and to our merchants of RUB2,894 million.
+As of December 31, 2016, we had credit exposure to our agents of RUB 2,998 million and to our merchants of RUB 2,470 million.
 Our receivables from merchants are generally unsecured and non-interest bearing, our receivables and loans from agents are generally interest-bearing and unsecured.
 Although we monitor the creditworthiness of our counterparties on an ongoing basis, there can be no assurance that the models and approaches we use to assess and monitor their creditworthiness will be sufficiently predictive, and we may be unable to detect and take steps to timely mitigate an increased credit risk.
-If we experience material defaults by our agents and/or merchants, our business, financial condition and results of operations could be materially adversely affected.